OldUser101/nathanjgill.uk/content/about/index.md

 of the categories above.

-- I enjoy modding Apple iPods, I've currently got a 6th-gen Classic with a 128 GB mSATA drive, hoping to upgrade to SD at some point, and also a 1st-gen Mini, with a 32 GB CF card, running [Rockbox](https://www.rockbox.org/).
+- I enjoy modding Apple iPods, I've currently got a 6th-gen Classic with a 128 GB mSATA SSD, hoping to upgrade to SD at some point, and also a 1st-gen Mini, with a 32 GB CF card, running [Rockbox](https://www.rockbox.org/).

 - My favourite computer mouse is the Microsoft IntelliMouse Explorer 3.0.

 - My favourite laptop is the HP EliteBook 8460p, it's probably the most reliable and repairable hardware I've ever used.
-I don't use it a great deal however.
+I don't use it a great deal however, mainly due to its age.

 - My favourite book series is easily Hitchhiker's Guide to the Galaxy.
 If you (somehow) haven't read it, then I highly recommend you do.